-One of the most iconic and tragic names in our early history, the Danish trans woman Lili Elbe is a reminder both of how far we have come and how far we have failed to move forward.
-A painter married to another painter, Elbe’s story began, according to her own account, when one of her wife Gerda’s models failed to show.
-Gerda had Elbe model instead.
-The moment was astonishing to Elbe: It just felt right to dress in women’s clothes, to be depicted as one.
+One of the most iconic and tragic names in early trans history, Lili Elbe serves as a reminder of both how far we have come and how much we have failed to move forward.
+A Danish painter married to another painter, Elbe’s story began, according to her own account, when one of her wife Gerda’s models failed to show.
+So Gerda asked Elbe to sit for her instead.
+The moment was astonishing to Elbe: it just felt right to dress in women’s clothes, to be depicted as one.
 She continued to do so in private at Gerda’s encouragement.
 But she was also confused by these feelings.

 The dysphoria was overwhelming and inexplicable for her.
 Doctors shook their heads at her, and Elbe became despairingly convinced that “my case has never been known in the history of medical art.”
 In 1930, she planned to kill herself.
 The legendary doctor Magnus Hirschfield—who was working on determining how sex, sexual orientation, and gender were connected—briefly saved her, claiming he could implant a womb into Elbe using new experimental procedures.
-Elbe, who was by then divorced, took the risk, undergoing multiple surgeries.
-She began living in society as Elbe, despite rejection from many who had known her before, and said she wanted to give birth.
-Unfortunately, she died the following year after Hirschfiled’s uterus implant, but, at least briefly, she was an incredible figure for her time.
+Elbe, who was divorced by then, took the risk, undergoing multiple surgeries.
+She began living in society as a woman, despite rejection from many who had known her before, and said she wanted to give birth, though tragically she died the year after Hirschfield’s uterus implantation.

 4Lucy Hicks Anderson (1886-1954)

-Anderson married two men in her life, fighting for her marriages to be accepted as legal and for her to be accepted as a woman—making her both an early fighter for marriage equality and for transgender acceptance.
-However, she was accused of having “lied” under oath during her marriage by not disclosing that she was assigned “male” at birth.
+Anderson married two men in her lifetime, fighting for her marriages to be accepted as legal and for her to be accepted as a woman—making her an early fighter for both marriage equality and transgender acceptance.
+However, she was accused of having “lied” under oath during her marriages by not disclosing that she was assigned “male” at birth.
 Her response, while not accepted, was powerful.
 “I defy any doctor in the world to prove that I am not a woman,” she told reporters.
 “I have lived, dressed, acted just what I am, a woman.”

 5Coccinelle (1931- 2006)

-Born in Paris in 1931, the actress and showgirl Jacqueline Dufresnoy (best known by her stage name Coccinelle) was one of the earliest trans women to undergo reassignment surgery.
-She began taking hormone therapy in 1952, the year Christine Jorgensen became America’s most visible trans women, and seven years later got a vaginoplasty.
+Born in Paris in 1931, the actress and showgirl Jacqueline Charlotte Dufresnoy (best known by her stage name Coccinelle, French for “ladybug”) was one of the earliest trans women to undergo sex reassignment surgery.
+She began hormone therapy in 1952, the year Christine Jorgensen became America’s most visible trans woman, and seven years later underwent a vaginoplasty.

-The entertainer soon became a star, being featured in films and performances (like this), and Italian singer Ghigo Agosti even dedicated a song called “Coccinella” to her.
-Her surgery and subsequent marriage in France led to the country amending its laws so that the gender on one’s birth certificate could be amended after a similar surgery; it also led to France allowing trans citizens to legally get married.
+The entertainer quickly became a star, enjoying features in films and performances (like this one).
+Italian singer Ghigo Agosti even dedicated a song to her, called “Coccinella.”
+Her surgery and subsequent marriage in France led to the country amending its laws so that the gender on one’s birth certificate could be amended after a similar surgery.
+It also led to France allowing trans citizens to legally marry.
 Coccinelle went on to found a number of organizations devoted to helping trans and gender-nonconforming individuals.

 6Christine Jorgensen (1926-1989)